Azure/ObjectDetectionUsingCntk/README.md

 |---|---|---|---|---|---|---
 |Test Set|    0.32       | 0.48      | 0.82      | 0.82          |   |**0.65**

-The output of the classifier usign 2000 ROIs can be visualized using the script `5_visualizeResults.py`.
+The output of the classifier using 2000 ROIs can be visualized using the script `5_visualizeResults.py`.
 Only ROIs classified as grocery item are shown (not background), and only if the confidence in the detection is greater or above 0.5.
 Multiple ROIs are combined into single detections using   [Non-Maxima Suppression](#non-maxima-suppression), the output of which is visualized below for the test images.

 <p align="center">
 <img src="doc/svm_010.jpg" alt="alt text" height="300"/>